mazen160/tfquery/README.md

 # Why?

 infrastructure-as-code is the de-facto today for documenting and deploying infrastructure on cloud providers.
 As the organization grows, it becomes really hard to understand and analyze the deployed infrastructure.
-Grepping and searching for researches in Terraform state files is not enough.
+Grepping and searching for resources in Terraform state files is not enough.
 Terraform Modules are automating processes dynamically for infrastructure deployment, so searching for static resources is also not feasible for good visibility.

 With tfquery, you can run SQL queries on Terraform state files, and gain the best possible visibility.